Juhaziel/SPL/documentation/lang_info.md

 	- An union type representing an overlap of multiple variables.
 	- A procedure type representing a block of instructions that can be called with varying parameters and returns a value (or void if none).

-In general, the sizes all basic types, structures, unions, pointers and arrays are known.
+The sizes all basic types and pointers are known.
+Arrays, structures and unions can be incomplete if:

+	- A structure or union was declared but not defined.
+	- An array was declared without a size and was not defined.

+An array definition does not need to specify its size in the declaration as it can be inferred from the size of the right side of the equal sign.

 Unlike C, variable length arrays are strictly forbidden and must be dynamically allocated.
 This means an expression such as `arr [n]uint16` where n is an unknown variable is not allowed.
 However, that expression will work if n has a value known at compile time.

+A pointer can point to *void* and still be valid as it is internally a singular number.
+Such pointers can be implicitly casted to any and all other type of pointer.

 Procedures are special in that they are not first-class members.
-As such, they cannot be returned from functions nor passed to them.
+As such, they cannot be returned from procedures nor passed to them.
-Instead, function pointers **must** be used to pass a function by reference.
+Instead, procedure pointers **must** be used to pass a procedure by reference.

 ##### 2.1.3.1 Type Storage Specifiers #####
 SPL possesses two storage specifying keywords: